 As 2021 evolves, our advice is to let this be the year that you go from immediate response to sustainable solution.
 As Rebecca says in her closing thoughts: “Fortune favours the brave.
 Make the changes you wanted to make two or three years ago”.
 The opportunity to elevate the TA function, the opportunity to hire virtually without compromising on candidate experience, the opportunity to mitigate against future volatility is there.

-If you’re looking to make changes to your hiring process to ensure that it’s fit, safe and right for the future, get in touch with Abigail here.
+If you’re looking to make changes to your hiring process to ensure that it’s fit, safe and right for the future, get in touch with here.